ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 ## Decision

 We will introduce a third type of slot called a polymorphic slot.
-The `renders_one` and `renders_many` methods will accept a hash as a second argument that will contain a mapping of the various acceptable sub-components.
+The `renders_one` and `renders_many` methods will accept a mapping of the various acceptable sub-components.
 Each of these sub-components will themselves be slot definitions, meaning they can be defined as either a class/string or proc.

 Here's how the `Item` sub-component of the list example above would be implemented using polymorphic slots: